GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 I use the word naive because the direction and magnitude of $$V_{thrust}$$ is not known (to me), and there might be second order dynamical relationships that can't be ignored.

+The real advantage is that this would allow the bird to track any arbitrary closed trajectory.
 I tried various reactive approaches but was not able to find one that made a noticeable improvement.

 ### 2. Imitation Learning through Data Collection